rikkinovar/json-converter/README.md

 # json-converter
-convert JSON to MS Excel
+convert JSON to MS Excel using html and javascript